-All resources Preventing Utilities Shut-Off
+All resources Preventing a patient's Utilities from being Shut-Off

 The cost of utilities can represent a significant financial burden for many low-income people, particularly individuals with a significant illness or disability.
 For people who are chronically ill, electricity can be crucial to refrigerate medicines and power medical devices such as nebulizers, oxygen concentrators, and dialysis machines.
+Other serious illnesses that may be impacted by utilities shut-off include mental health conditions and chronic illnesses such as diabetes or asthma.
+A 2015 study found that a medical certification preventing utilities shut-offs can potentially improve the well-being and health of children with special needs or chronic health conditions.

 Utilities companies cannot terminate the service of individuals who are seriously ill (as defined by a physician) and who cannot afford to pay bills because of financial hardship.
-This form can be filled out to advocate with National Grid for a patient with a serious illness or disability who is at risk of having their utilities shut off.
+This form can be filled out to advocate with Rhode Island Energy for a patient with a serious illness or disability who is at risk of having their utilities shut off.
 Special accommodations can be put in place to ensure that service is not terminated for a set period of time.

-National Grid Medical Disability Protection Form
+Medical Disability Utility Shut-Off Protection Form